 There has been a dramatic change in how (and how often) the news is reported.
 A sensationalistic, 24-hour news cycle is pervasive in our society, such that we (and our children) can be subjected to constant news of violence.
 Using the child’s age and maturity level as a guide, parents and other caretakers can be intentional about how information about world events is conveyed to their children.
 Here is a guideline:

 Ages 0-6: No news is good news.
 Children below the age of 7 not only have trouble understanding much of what is in the news but also have difficulty putting the information into perspective because of their limited experience with the outside world.
 If a terrorist is on the loose, many 5- and 6-year-olds will be sure he’s coming after them.
-It will likely be difficult to shield children from news of national events such as terrorist attacks, but even information about such widely reported news stories should come through a trusted adult who can help them understand, using age-appropriate language, what everyone is talking about.
+It will likely be difficult to shield children from news of national events, but even information about such widely reported news stories should come through a trusted adult who can help them understand, using age-appropriate language, what everyone is talking about.

 Ages 7-12: Parental guidance suggested.
 If children this age are in the room (or car) when the news is on, parents should be especially vigilant for stories that are too graphic for their young ears.
 They might understand more than we think or interpret information erroneously.
 Be especially careful to shield elementary-age kids from stories of crimes against children.
 There’s no evidence that exposure to these events via the news helps to protect them from harm, and it may make them fearful.